 There's an interview with Martin Bramah of Factory Star on the French Inside Rock webzine here.
 For anyone amongst you who doesn't speak French, below is a rough-and-ready translation by yours truly of the introduction, then the original interview in English.
 Whereas Mark E. Smith refuses to promote his new album, The Fall’s co-founder and guitarist, Martin Bramah, was happy to answer my questions.
 After leaving the group in 1979, he founded Blue Orchids, releasing The Greatest Hit (Money Mountain) in 1982.
 The group then broke up several times until they released a handful of albums in the 2000s, including the second album The Sleeper, recorded in 1993.
 After putting out the Battle Of Twisted Heel solo album, Martin Bramah is back with a new group called Factory Star, whose first album, Enter Castle Perilous, is somewhat reminiscent of the lo-fi psychedelic pop of the Blue Orchids.
 The record, which still has that rudimentary organ dominating the melodies, came out on the Occultation label in April 2011 and obviously it talks about Manchester.

-: First of all, could you talk about your childhood in Manchester, your desire of doing music and The Fall's early years?
+Inside Rock: First of all, could you talk about your childhood in Manchester, your desire of doing music and The Fall's early years?

 Martin Bramah: When I was a child I was completely unaware that I was a child.
 I was born in Manchester on Sept 18th 1957.
 As a small child I lived in Droylsden and Openshaw with my grandma during the week and with my great grandma and mother at the weekends.
 I didn’t know my father, but I was told he was a bass player in a jazz band… I didn’t like music until I heard The Rolling Stones on the TV… When I reached the age of seven my mother married and we moved to Prestwich, to start a new life.